By Marika Sboros

 “The public is far more enlightened and informed than in the past,” Adams said.

 Adams said that “unconventional” does not equal unprofessional, “per se”.
-Context and facts of the matter are important.
+Context and facts of the matter were important, she said.
 Crucially, the Committee found that the HPCSA had not proved that Noakes’ tweet was unconventional, not evidence-based or dangerous.
 On the contrary, based on the facts, Adams said that the HPCSA had not proven harm or potential harm.
 It had not proved that Noakes’ tweet was dangerous or life-threatening, as Strydom had claimed.

 LCHF is the acronym for low-carb, not no-carb, Adams said.
 Thus, it was not reasonable to assume that Leenstra might have interpreted LCHF as a ketogenic diet.
 “It is difficult to fathom how anyone can read Noakes’s tweet or his letter of reply in context to mean or intend to convey a no-carbohydrate diet for babies.”

 The Committee also disagreed with the HPCSA’s claim that Noakes could not be an expert witness in his own defence.
-And the HPCSA had not proved that the case was about infant, not adult, nutrition.
+The HPCSA had also not proved that the case was about infant, not adult, nutrition.

 Adams said that her Committee would not rule on the credibility of any of the expert witnesses.
 However, the Committee accepted that all of Noakes’ witnesses had given evidence that had “logic”